The Connection Between Immigration and Taxes

 US citizens and permanent residents of the US who have an interest in a foreign bank account with a value over $10,000 must report the account to the US government on an FBAR (“Foreign Bank Account Report,” also called FinCen Form 114).
 Foreign assets that produce income (including foreign stock) may also require reporting on Form 8938.

 Other forms that may need to be filed are Form 5471, for interest in a foreign corporation, and Form 8865, for interest in a foreign partnership.

 Significant penalties may apply if these forms are not filed.

-Taxes and Authorization to Work
+Immigration and Taxes: Authorization to Work

 USCIS does not penalize a non-US citizen who works in the US without a work permit and files a US tax return.
 Therefore, it is almost always best to file a US tax return, even if you do not have a work permit, due to the requirements of both the IRS and USCIS.

 If a tax return was not filed because of a missing work permit (or any other reason), the return may be filed late.
 Penalties and interest may apply.
 Importantly, for both immigration and taxes, a late tax return is better than no tax return filed at all.

 It is important to work with a tax accountant or tax preparer who is familiar the the immigration process.
 Because of the complex relationship between immigration and taxes, a CPA or Enrolled Agent (EA) who is experienced with immigration tax services is the best choice.